 - perform advanced nursing skills safely and competently for individuals at all stages of the life span in both direct and indirect care roles; and

-- integrate the roles of a nurse educator as a teacher, leader, and evaluator in healthcare, academic, and clinical settings.
+- integrate the roles of a nurse educator as teacher, leader, and evaluator in healthcare, academic, and clinical settings.